Alice Crocker Lloyd: Dean of women

 Lloyd oversaw the construction of two women's residence halls: Stockwell and Mosher – Jordan.
 She also was beneficial in the planning of the dormitory that would eventually bear her name.
 Supportive programs for the female students were also important to her.
 The Women's Athletic Building was one of several programs that advanced the quality of life for these undergraduate women due to her efforts.
+Her role as Dean of Women included oversight of housing, student advising, discipline, and co-curricular programming, responsibilities that defined the position at many coeducational universities during this period.
 She was committed to the Michigan League, which was newly completed when she began her term as Dean.
 It went on to become a headquarters for activities of women students as well as for alumnae.
+As women’s enrollment expanded in the early twentieth century, university administrators increasingly relied on the Dean of Women to coordinate advising, residence oversight, and student welfare; roles that reflected broader efforts at Michigan to support a more diverse and growing female student population.

 This was a pivotal time for women in higher education, particularly at Michigan.
 Lloyd dealt with changes in social attitudes and requirements, such as women's hours and overcrowding in housing.
 She wrote editorials in the Daily, attempting to bridge the gap between faculty and students.
 This was frequently a sore spot due to the shifting position of the idea of in loco parentis, which was causing an irritation amongst the student body especially in regard to the strict curfew hours women students were living under.
 Additionally, the lack of student housing for growing numbers of women students was becoming a larger problem each year.
+Lloyd’s administrative approach reflected a broader shift in women’s leadership roles in higher education, as deans of women increasingly developed professionalized responsibilities related to student welfare, academic support, and campus governance.
+Women students in early coeducational institutions often relied on administrators such as Lloyd for academic guidance, welfare advocacy, and personal support, due to university structures that were originally designed around the needs of male students.